mshofmann123/MeGraPDE.jl/docs/src/index.md

 The package is under continuous development.

-\[W\] Anna Weller, Numerical Methods for Parabolic Partial Differential Equations on Metric Graphs, PhD thesis at the University of Cologne, in preparation.
+\[W\] Anna Weller, Numerical Methods for Parabolic Partial Differential Equations on Metric Graphs, PhD thesis at the University of Cologne, 2024.

 \[AB\] Mario Arioli, Michele Benzi, A finite element method for quantum graphs, IMA Journal of Numerical Analysis, Volume 38, Issue 3, July 2018, Pages 1119–1163.